-Children with Hepatitis B are mostly infected when birth or their mothers have Hepatitis B infection.
+Children with Hepatitis B are mostly infected when the birth or their mothers have Hepatitis B infection.
 This is because there is Hepatitis B vaccine hence children are no longer susceptible to this virus.
 Despite this belief, there are reports claiming that there are children who missed their Hepatitis B vaccine and causing them to be infected with the virus.

 Why miss Hepatitis B vaccine?

 A data shows that 33,000 children that are below the age of 10 are infected with Hepatitis B and these children are not born from Hepatitis B positive mothers.
-The reason why they were infected is because they missed their complete vaccine when they were young.
+The reason why they were infected is that they missed their complete vaccine when they were young.
 As for children who were born to Hepatitis B positive moms, at least 12,000 were said to be infected with Hepatitis B virus because they did not receive their vaccines on time – meaning they should receive their first shot a few hours after birth to lessen the chance of being infected.

 Children at home